What are the Different Types of Exams?

 You have multiple questions about your pets diagnostics or treatment plan

-Veterinary Technician (nursing) Appointments
+Veterinary Technician (Nursing) Appointments

-A Registered Veterinary Technician is a highly trained veterinary professional who supports veterinarians with patient care, similar to that of a registered human nurse!
+What is an RVT?
+A Registered Veterinary Technician is a highly trained veterinary professional who supports veterinarians with patient care, similar to that of a registered human nurse.
 They are very skilled in a variety of areas including anesthesia, dentistry, laboratory testing, radiography, and various medical procedures.
 They are crucial for providing client education, supporting the overall efficiency of the veterinary team and most importantly, maintaining the health and well-being of our patients.

 Vaccine boosters

-Post op surgical site examinations
+Post-op surgical site examinations

 Bandage changes